 Kettlebells might seem like a new fitness trend, but the concept is actually centuries old.

-This funny shaped weight resembles a cannonball with a handle and is often made of cast iron or steel.
-Kettlebells originated in Russia in the 1700s — although it wasn’t originally used for exercise, but rather for weighing crops.
+This funny shaped weight resembles a cannonball with a handle.
+Often made of cast iron or steel, this weight originated in Russia in the 18th century.
+It wasn’t originally used for exercise, but rather for weighing crops.

 A century later, it became part of physical training and conditioning programs and competitions.
 Today, gyms across the country offer kettlebell training.

 What is kettlebell training and what are the benefits?
 The simple answer is kettlebell exercises build strength and endurance.
 This training focuses primarily on the lower back, legs and shoulders.
 It also builds strength in the hands, known as grip strength.
 Kettlebell exercises work many muscles at the same time, including the core of the body for stability.
 Because of the repetitive nature of kettlebell workouts, they build endurance over time.

 Key benefits of kettlebell training include improved strength, cardiovascular endurance, range of motion and agility.
 It’s a form of functional fitness training in which the movements are similar to such daily tasks as bending and reaching.